jeremyckahn/keydrown/README.md

 # Keydrown

-## A JavaScript keydown handler for web apps
+## A JavaScript key state handler for web apps

 When building games or any application that requires quick reactions from the user, a system to track key states is needed.
 You might say "Silly developer!